 Fallout: Nuka Break is a Fan Film series set in the Fallout Universe.
 It's made by Wayside Creations, created and written by Zack Frinfrock and co-written by Brian Clevinger of 8-Bit Theater and Atomic Robo fame.
 Originally just a short film, positive reaction lead to it being revived as a continuing series.The series stars three protagonists: Twig, a dim-witted, overweight Vault Dweller; Scar, a Laser-Rifle-toting former Legion slave; and Ben, an amoral ghoul.
-Together, they try to survive the Mojave Wasteland, and, in Twig's case, search for the perfect "Nuka Break."Complicating matters, is a bounty put on the trio by Caesar's Legion for freeing Scar and Ben's unscrupulous item-obtaining measures have put them in a tight spot where finding work is difficult.A season 2, which according to Zack will be much wider in scope and ambition, is now in pre-production after a very successfulKickstarter campaign, with Tim Cain, one of the founding fathers of the Fallout series, and Chris Avellone, designer on Fallout 2 and New Vegas, being involved in the creative process.
-Season 2 has already been filmed and is currently scheduled for release in early 2013.
+Together, they try to survive the Mojave Wasteland, and, in Twig's case, search for the perfect "Nuka Break."Complicating matters, is a bounty put on the trio by Caesar's Legion for freeing Scar and Ben's unscrupulous item-obtaining measures have put them in a tight spot where finding work is difficult.A season 2, which according to Zack will be much wider in scope and ambition, went into production after a very successfulKickstarter campaign, with Tim Cain, one of the founding fathers of the Fallout series, and Chris Avellone, designer on Fallout 2 and New Vegas, being involved in the creative process.
+Season 2 has already been filmed and is currently scheduled for release on October 28, 2013.

 Fallout: Nuka Break contains the following tropes:

-All Hail The Great God Mickey: Ben thinks "By Mennen" is from a hymn, and the trio use it in the same way as "by God".
+All Hail the Great God Mickey!: Ben's memories of life before the Great War are a little hazy, leading him to the conclusion "By Mennen" is from a hymn, leading the trio to start using it in the same way as "by God".
 Mennen is the company that makes Gillette razors, among other things.

 Art Evolution: There is a noticeable increase in quality between the film and the first episode.